internationaltouch/internationaltouch.github.io/constitution.md

 * toc
 {:toc}

-#### History
+### History
 {:.no_toc}

-This FIT Constitution was approved by the Members at the Special General Meeting conducted on 19 August 2011.
+This Constitution was approved by the Members at the Special General Meeting conducted on 6th November 2021.

 ## Name of Association